-As the 3.1 USB standard approaches the hands of the average consumer, the company launches ASRock Two expansion cards with different device connections, as well as motherboards that support this new version
+As the 3.1 USB standard approaches the hands of the average consumer, the company launches ASRock Two expansion cards with different device connections, in addition to motherboards that support this new version

 The 3.1 USB standard is finally on the way to us.
 Chinese company ASRock launched a few days ago the new motherboards and expansion cards, including the new and fast USB 3.1 standard.
-Remember, the 3.1 version of the USB standard brings with it A number of improvements Such as a high transfer rate of about 10 gigabits per second (twice the theoretical speed of the 3.0 version), which in this case is divided into two connections, a reversible connection support (in the Type-C version of the connection) and faster loading of devices and gadgets.
+Remember, the 3.1 version of the USB standard brings with it A number of improvements Such as a high transfer speed of about ten gigabits per second (twice the theoretical speed of version 3.0) which in this case is divided into two connections, support for a reversible connection (in the Type-C version of the connection) and faster charging of devices and gadgets.

 The two new expansion cards connect via the PCI Express 2.0 connection and both require a four-pin power input.
 This power input allows each card to be supplied at any USB input up to three amperes at five volts, sufficient power for efficient charging of devices Unlocked And gadgets.